SKoonkor/PCA_Spectra/README.md

 1. Mean Spectra
 2. Scaling factor (From Step 3 above)
 3. First N PCs (Obtains from step 4)
-4. PC coefficient of each PC
+4. PC coefficients of each PC
+5. SED interpolation using the PC coefficients

 ## Scripts
 1. Run the grid generator.